huangxilang901/huangxilang/README.md

 # huangxilang

-Just some notes for learning the CNN
+Just some notes for learning the machine learning